Bio Overview

 An ordained Interfaith and Unitarian Universalist minister with specialized training in spiritual psychology, drawing largely form Jewish and Earth-Centered sources, I am deeply committed both to “the sacred ground of the present and to the creative power of the human imagination.”

-I received Final Fellowship from the Unitarian Universalist Minister's Association in 2008, have been affiliated with the UU Congregation of Palo Alto as Community Minister since 2018.
-In 2020 I joined the UU Retired Ministers and Partners Association in order to devote more of my time to Spiritual Direction, personal study, community activism, and creative endeavors.
+I enjoyed many years of vibrant full-time service to UU ministry (2005-2018) before becoming affiliated with the UU Congregation of Palo Alto as Community Minister.
+In that capacity I am free to devote more of my time to Spiritual Direction, personal study, teaching, pulpit supply, community activism, and creative endeavors.

-As member in good standing of the Unitarian Universalist Association, the Spiritual Directors International, and the Peninsula Solidarity Cohort, I am currently (since May 2022) serving the UU Congregation of San Mateo as Interim Pastoral Care Minister, co-leading the Reproductive Justice Team of the Peninsula Solidarity Cohort, and am serving as volunteer facilitator for Tikvah - a subgroup of Congregation Beth Jacob.
-The Tikva Team is dedicated to raising awareness of the presence and gifts of diversity and empowering open, engaged, productive dialogue.
+As member in good standing of the Unitarian Universalist Association, the Spiritual Directors International, and the Peninsula Solidarity Cohort, I most recently served the UU Congregation of San Mateo as Interim Pastoral Care Minister (May 2022-Oct 2023) and co-led the Reproductive Justice Team of the Peninsula Solidarity Cohort.
+In addition to Unitarian Universalist pulpit supply, having an active spiritual direction client schedule, and serving as facilitator at the annual UU SpiritRest Retreat since 2018, I enjoy serving my synagogue (Congregation Beth Jacob) as an active lay leader.

 *

-Visual Arts History: I spent over 20 years weaving together words, music, and ritual as an ordained minister.
+Visual Arts History: I have spent over 20 years weaving together words, music, and ritual as an ordained minister.
 My vision deteriorated significantly after I was infected with Lyme disease in 2015, necessitating early retirement.
-As my health improved and vision returned, I took up painting as a way to celebrate the gift of sight.
+As my health improved and vision returned I took up painting as a way to celebrate the gift of sight.
 As a way to inspire neighbors during Covid 2020 I started displaying my paintings on the fence around my home.
-In September 2022 I displayed/sold my paintings for the first time as a Resident Artist at the Kings Mountain Art Fair in Woodside, CA - and learned that displaying/painting is not what I feel called to.
+In September 2022 I displayed/sold my paintings for the first time as a Resident Artist at the Kings Mountain Art Fair in Woodside, CA, and learned that displaying/painting takes more time and energy than I can spare.
+I am glad to know that now, as it allows me to focus on the process, rather than the outcome.

 On occasion I may gift or sell my paintings.
 Let me know if you'd like to know more about that.